Yogurt is often marketed as a healthy food. However, added sugar and flavorings added to many yogurts can alter their health-promoting properties.

-The Fage Total Plain line of yogurt contains only milk and a variety of live cultures.
-It is also available in full-fat, 2% and 0% varieties.
+Like Siggi’s, the Fage Total Plain line of yogurt contains only milk and a variety of live cultures.
+It is also available in full fat, 2%, and 0% varieties.

 But, like the other brands, stick to the plain varieties.
 The brand’s flavored or fruit-added yogurts contain plenty of added sugar.

-Bottom Line: There are many brands of healthy yogurt for you to try.
+There are many brands of healthier yogurt for you to try.
 Choose varieties with low or no added sugar and a short list of ingredients.

 When it comes to yogurt, keeping it healthy means keeping it simple.

-As long as you follow these tips, you can feel confident that the yogurt you pick is a healthy and nutritious choice.
+With these tips, you can feel confident that the yogurt you pick is a healthier and more nutritious choice.